 I have a passion to help people suffering from musculoskeletal problems, especially those with problems related to the spine and peripheral joints.
 I feel called to provide my patients with compassionate, caring service.

 I am a graduate of the University of Central Arkansas’ Doctor of Physical Therapy Program.
 I have worked at Associates Physical Therapy since September 2009 and am a certified Mechanical Diagnosis and Therapy provider.
 In addition to treating general orthopedics and the spine, I also do Women’s Health Physical Therapy.
 Two of my favorite things about working at Associates Physical Therapy are the team atmosphere and the sense of satisfaction I get from restoring spine patients to pain-free function.
 My co-workers and our support staff are like family to me, and I hope you feel at home in our clinic too.
 My outside interests include spending time with my very large extended family and staying involved with my church.

 The front office staff strive to be personable, compassionate, and to assist you in any way possible.
 We are the first faces you see when you enter our clinic and it is important to us that you feel comfortable as you transition into the therapy environment.
 Please feel free to contact us if you have questions or concerns.

-The first step in the therapy process is your doctor’s referral.
-If your insurance requires a referral from a physician you can have your physician fax us a prescription or give you a prescription to hand deliver.
+The first step in the therapy process is your doctor’s order requesting physical therapy.
+If required, the physician can fax it directly to our office or give it to you to hand deliver.
 Our fax number is 501-687-0853.